-Or a combination of both land and monetary contributions can be provided.
+Occasionally, a combination of both land and monetary contributions may be required.

-Clause 53.01 of the Strathbogie Planning Scheme sets out the direction for Council for when Council can require public open space contributions.
+Clause 53.01 of the Strathbogie Planning Scheme directs when Council can require public open space contributions.
 However, it does not set a specific amount the Council can request.
-As a result, Council can request up to 5% of land value (pre development) under SA 1988.
-Council's POS Policy states "Strathbogie Shire Council applies a POS rate of 5% for three (3) lots or more".
+As a result, Council can request up to 5% of land value (pre development) under the Subdivision Act 1988.
+Council's public open space contribution policy states "Strathbogie Shire Council applies a public open space contribution rate of 5% for three lots or more".

-If a new subdivision falls within the identified catchment area of the Open Space Hierarchy at section 3 of this strategy, being Regional, District and Neighbourhood, a land contribution will not be required.
+If a new subdivision falls within the identified catchment area of the open space hierarchy at section 3.0 of this strategy, being Regional, District and Neighbourhood, a land contribution will not be required.
 In this instance, Council will require a 5% monetary contribution towards upgrades of the preexisting open space areas.